A Look at Housing Costs in Alexandria, VA

 Cost of Apartment Living

 About half the households in Alexandria are renting an apartment or a home.
 The cost of housing in Alexandria is higher than the national average, so rental rates are higher than the national average as well.
-A studio apartment in Alexandria costs on average around $1,700 per month, whereas an apartment in the metro area around Alexandria might cost $1,400 per month, and a studio apartment in the state of VA generally might cost only $900 per month.
+A studio apartment in Alexandria costs on average around $1,700 per month, whereas an apartment in the metro area around Alexandria might cost $1,400 per month, and a studio apartment in the state of VA generally might cost only $900 per month not including renters insurance.

 People who want to make the transition to life in Alexandria often choose first to move to an apartment and then buy a home.
 Shopping around can help apartment renters find the best deal for their needs.
 A lot goes into the selection of an apartment, including accessibility to transportation as well as accessibility to businesses and services.